 When the wind blows steadily over a range of hills or mountains it may start a ripple or standing wave, downwind of the hills.
 Under the right conditions the upward and downward movements can become amplified and reach many times the height of the original hills, and the waves may continue for hundreds of miles.
 They are often marked by characteristic long, smooth lenticular (lens shaped) clouds.
 You sometimes see these on satellite pictures, stretching across the whole of Scotland.
 The waves will line up parallel to the hills that produced them and roughly at right angles to the wind.
 Heights of 20,000' or more are possible, and huge distances can be covered by flying along the wave bars.
-Pilots in the SGC hold several records for speed and distance flights, made in wave.
+Pilots in the SGC hold several records for speed and distance flights, made in wave (see "Epic Flights" on the website).

-6.2.
-What is good flying weather?
+6.2 What is good flying weather?

 As you may already have noticed, all glider pilots are obsessed with the weather.
 To progress in gliding yourself you will need to learn at least the basics of meteorology.
 This is partly for safety and airmanship reasons - if the atmospheric pressure is low there are very specific implications for pilots, for instance - but also because you will want to be able to predict for yourself when it's most likely to be soarable, and you will want to be able to read the sky, to find the best lift.
+A good place to start, if you want to learn some meteorology, aimed at glider pilots from Portmoak, is http://gliding.eusu.ed.ac.uk/met/met_notes.html, an excellent article by Gareth Francis of Edinburgh University Gliding Club.

 We are very lucky in having a site that is right beside two hills: Bishop Hill, which faces roughly west, and Benarty, which faces north.
-On any day with a moderate to fresh wind from north through west round to southwest, it is likely to be soarable (given dry conditions and cloud-base above the hills).
+On any day with a moderate to fresh wind from north through west round to south west, it is likely to be soarable (given dry conditions and cloud-base above the hills).
 Sometimes we can use hill lift in other wind directions - southerly or even south-easterly - but it is less reliable.

 We get wave lift right through the year, and often the best conditions are in the winter months.
 For good wave days at Portmoak look for synoptic charts showing a steady, fresh to strong north westerly wind.
-The example chart below is for a wave day, though we can get wave in other wind directions too.
+The example chart below is for a wave day.